Preparing for an eye exam: What to expect

 When to have your eyes examined

-Most eye care professionals recommend that you have a comprehensive eye exam every one to two years, depending on your age, risk factors and whether you currently wear spectacles or contact lenses.
+Most eye care professionals recommend that you have a comprehensive eye test every two years, depending on your age, risk factors and whether you currently wear spectacles or contact lenses.

 Routine eye exams are essential for children to be ready to learn in school, and experts say more than 80 percent of information children receive in classrooms is presented visually.

-Children generally should have their first eye exam at 6 months of age, another exam between 2 and 2 and a half, and again just before starting school.
-Risk-free children should then continue to have their eyes examined every two years until age 18.
+Children generally should have their first eye exam at 6 months of age, another around age 3, and again just before starting school.
+Risk-free children should then continue to have their eyes checked every two years until age 18.

-Children with risk factors for vision problems may need their first eye exam earlier than 6 months of age and may need more frequent eye exams throughout childhood.
+Children with risk factors for vision problems may need their first eye exam earlier than 6 months of age and may need more frequent eye tests throughout childhood.

 Examples of risk factors include: